-France is known as the country of gastronomy and so Paris is full of very good restaurants making it hard to decide the best place to eat.
-Fine dining, corner bars, patisseries, cafes, you name it, but perhaps one of the most well known and internationally acclaimed formulas are the bistros (in French “Bistros”).
-The origin of the word “bistrot” is very complicated to determine.
-The legend says that, when the Russian Cossacks arrived in Paris in 1814, they were entering the cabarets and bars and asked to be served very quickly.
-They said in Russian, “Bistrot”, which might be the origin of the name of this kind of restaurants.
+France is known as the country of gastronomy and Paris is full of very good restaurants making it hard to decide the best place to eat.
+Fine dining, corner bars, patisseries, cafes, you name it.
+But perhaps one of the most well known and internationally acclaimed formulas is the bistro.
+It wouldn’t be the City of Lights without the best bistros in Paris.

-For a truly local guide to eating in Paris, start with 10 bistros locals eat at, a list of recommendations prepared and put together by Parisien born and raised Laurence, from Paris Toujours, who specialises in putting together the best tours in and around Paris.
+For a truly local guide to eating at the best bistros in Paris, start with the top 10 that locals eat at.
+This list of recommendations was prepared and put together by Parisian born and raised Laurence, from Paris Toujours, who specialises in putting together the best tours in and around Paris.

 Café de la Nouvelle Mairie 19, rue des Fossés Saint-Jacques 5th arrdt

 Located in the So-Pi district (South Pigalle), Le Pantruche – a slang word for “Parisian” – is a Paris bistro with filling and complex cuisine.
 The menu changes every month and proposes typical French recipes with a modern twist such as “Tender scorpion fish”, “Mackerel with red berries from my stepfather’s garden” and the famous “Soufflé au Grand Marnier”.